eastbetsy/kyuramen-clone/README.md

 You already know what this project is about.
 [Kyruramen Original Site](https://www.kyuramen.com/)
 Restaurant site clone! (my first web project)
+I chose this particular site because I went to the restaurant before and it looks cool.